What is the GED® test?

 Have you been a victim of GED® test or credential fraud?
 We’re trying to protect our testing program and people like you who need the credential to attend college or get a job.
 We will track reports to identify repeat offenders so we can report them to law enforcement agencies.

-In order for an official complaint to be opened, you must file a complaint with a local official like the police, state attorney general offices, or the Better Business Bureau.
+In order for an official complaint to be opened, you must file a complaint with a local official like the police, state attorney general office, or the Better Business Bureau.

 •Contact your state attorney general